worldbank/rio-safe-space/Online Appendices/Supplemental Material/Rider audits/Rider reports/Exit survey.md

     - Option 2: You pay 5.65 reais for a ticket on the reserved space

 **Introduction to questions 11-12**:
 Imagine that you were taking a ride during your usual rush hour commute.
-Please imagine:
-    - You are paid to ride the Supervia and collect data on your experience on either the mixed or or reserved space
-    - You have to select which space to take prior to boarding
-    - The enforcement of the women’s-only rule is the same as normal
+Please imagine: i) you are paid to ride the Supervia and collect data on your experience on either the mixed or or reserved space, ii) you have to select which space to take prior to boarding, and iii) the enforcement of the women’s-only rule is the same as normal.

 11. Which space would you prefer to ride given these options:
     - Option 1: You are paid 5.00 reais to ride the public space